darasus/ai-blog/content/javascript-for-beginners-a-quick-guide-to-javascript.md

   learn Javascript by following different online courses or through books or through online communities.
 You should also find a mentor who can guide you along your journey to learning Javascript and help you progress faster.
+intro: >-
+  Learning to code can be a challenging experience, especially when it comes to learning a new programming language.
+Many coders are hesitant when it comes to learning new coding languages because they feel it poses a challenge to their abilities.
+However, this shouldn’t deter you from continuing your coding education and exploring other opportunities that the coding world has to offer.

+  If you are someone who is eager to begin your journey with Javascript and continue learning more about this dynamic programming language, then this blog post is for you!
+In this blog post, you will learn everything you need to know about Javascript as a beginner in coder and what opportunities it opens for you as an aspiring coder.
+Let’s get started!
 ---

 ## What is Javascript?